Boy's foot gets stuck in escalator at Jewel Changi Airport

 SINGAPORE: A boy was taken to hospital after getting a foot stuck in an escalator at Jewel Changi Airport on Monday (Jun 24).

-The Singapore Civil Defence Force (SCDF) confirmed with CNA that it responded to a call for assistance at 78 Airport Boulevard at 3.20pm.
+The Singapore Civil Defence Force (SCDF) confirmed that it responded to a call for assistance at 78 Airport Boulevard at 3.20pm.

 The child was released by SCDF using rescue tools, it added.